 Assessment of learners takes place when learners have completed the competencies required for the unit.
-It is expected that assessments for each unit are completed and submitted within six weeks of the workshop for the unit.
+It is expected that assessments for each unit are completed and submitted within six weeks of the workshop for the unit, or within 3 months of commencing the unit via the LMS.
 All assessments must follow the guidelines for conducting assessment.
 All assessments in ABA will be conducted following the principles of assessment.